George Rainy: Personal life

 George Rainy was married three times; firstly to Margaret Jessie Louisa Darroch, the daughter of Lieutenant General Duncan Darroch, 2nd Baron of Gourock from the Glengarry Fencibles.
 She died without issue in 1840.
 After this, Rainy took Elizabeth Haygarth as his second wife, she was the daughter of Rev. George Haygarth, she died in 1856.
 The couple did have a child together, Rainy's one and only son, George Haygarth Rainy (1845–1872), who died in his 20s without issue.
-Thirdly, Rainy married Isabella Rudlin, the widow of the Rev. George Hingston.
+Thirdly, Rainy married Isabella Rudkin, the widow of the Rev. George Hingston.
 No issue came from this marriage.
 After the death of George Haygarth Rainy the trustees of his estate disposed the Rainy controlled lands in the Inner Hebrides in favour of George Grant MacKay of Rosehall and Oban.
 George Rainy had two daughters who were born in Demerara.
 They returned with him to England in 1837 and later the sisters emigrated to Australia.